microcks/microcks/install/kubernetes/microcks/README.md

   $ helm get microcks

 Microcks is available at https://microcks.192.168.64.6.nip.io.

+GRPC mock service is available at "microcks-grpc.192.168.64.6.nip.io".
+It has been exposed using TLS passthrough on the Ingress controller, you should extract the certificate for your client using:

+  $ kubectl get secret microcks-microcks-grpc-secret -n  -o jsonpath='{.data.tls\.crt}' | base64 -d > tls.crt

 Keycloak has been deployed on https://keycloak.192.168.64.6.nip.io/auth to protect user access.
 You may want to configure an Identity Provider or add some users for your Microcks installation by login in using the